Videos, radio shows & more

 Ghana Today shines spotlight on sustainability - March 28, 2011- As part of World Water Day, Radio Ghana explored the sustainability of water services on “Ghana Today”.
 Mrs. Vida Affum Duti (Triple-S Ghana Country Team Leader), Mr. Benedict Kubabom, (Director of Planning and Investments of the Community Water and Sanitation Agency), and Mr. Samuel Atsumana (Administrator of Afiadenyigba Water Board) shared their views on water services in Ghana.

-- Service monitoring in Ghana, do the benefits outweigh the costs?
-(POSTER)
+- Water service monitoring in Ghana, do the benefits outweigh the costs?
+(POSTER UNC 2014)

 - Water service monitoring in Ghana: why, what, how and at what cost?
 (WEDC 2014)

 - The state of handpump water services in Ghana - findings from three districts (WEDC 2014)

 - Water service monitoring in Ghana - findings from three districts (Triple-S Annual Planning and Review Meeting, May 2013)